abelljs/abell/README.md

 _This documentation is only for the people who want to contribute or just want to try it out for fun.
 Abell should not be used for production applications yet._

+For Locally setting up the repository and Contribution Guidelines, check out [CONTRIBUTING.md](CONTRIBUTING.md)

 ### Table of Content

 - [Create your site](#1-create-your-site)